hhue13/ansible/README.md

-# Ansible samples and implementatioms
+# Ansible samples and implementations

 **NOTE:** Everything here is provided on an as-is basis!
 Use it at your own risk!
 No support, liability  or any other responsibility granted.